neuralvis/elpa-mirror/melpa/undo-fu-session-readme.txt

-This extension provides a way to use undo history of individual file buffers persistently.
+This extension provides a way to use undo steps of individual file buffers persistently.

 Write the following code to your .emacs: